torrespro/training-be-module-02/README.md

 ### Prerequisites

-All exercises use the [standard portal set-up for backbase training](https://my.backbase.com/resources/how-to-guides/getting-your-first-launchpad-based-portal-set-up/).
+All exercises use the [standard portal set-up for Backbase training](https://my.backbase.com/resources/how-to-guides/getting-your-first-launchpad-based-portal-set-up/).

 ### Contents